Critical string models

 In the traditional physicist’s string theory introductions one finds Chan-Paton bundles discussed for instance

-These lectures tend to ignore most of the subtleties though.
+These lectures tend to ignore most of the global subtleties though.
 For traditional discussion of the Freed-Witten-Kapustin anomaly, see there.
 The above account in terms of higher geometry and extended prequantum field theory is due to section 5.4 of

 Lecture notes along these lines are at